 Under certain of the CEOPs, E&P Contracts and concession agreements to which we are or may in the future become parties, we are or may become subject to guarantees to perform our commitments and/or to make payment for other obligations, and we may not be able to obtain financing for all such obligations as they arise.
 If such obligations are not complied with when due, in addition to any other remedies that may be available to other parties, this could result in cancelation of our CEOPs, E&P Contracts and concession agreements or dilution or forfeiture of interests held by us.
-As of December 31, 2014, the aggregate outstanding amount of this potential liability for guarantees was approximately US\$69.8 million, mainly relating to guarantees of our minimum work program for the VIM 3 Block in Colombia, our minimum work program for Tierra del Fuego Blocks in Chile and, to a significantly lesser extent, minimum work programs for our other Colombian operations, the ten Brazilian concession areas and the new blocks in Argentina.
+As of December 31, 2015, the aggregate outstanding amount of this potential liability for guarantees was approximately US\$78 million, mainly relating to guarantees of our minimum work program for the VIM 3 Block in Colombia, our minimum work program for Tierra del Fuego Blocks in Chile and, to a lesser extent, minimum work programs for our other Colombian operations, the Brazilian concession areas and the new blocks in Argentina.
+See Note 31(b) to our Consolidated Financial Statements.